merlynjocol/DigitalActions_NLP_NLU/README.md

 ● create and define labels

-The coding approach entails breaking down the text into its constituent parts by coding small parts of the larger text into categories.
-This typically involves a researcher or team of researchers developing a codebook, or dictionary, with which to categorize text.
-This process is iterative.

-The data came from interviews and focus groups.
-Label relevant words, phrases, sentences, or sections.
-Labels can be about actions, activities, concepts, differences, opinions, processes, or whatever you think is relevant.

 ### Tools
 Taguette is a free open-source text tagging tool for qualitative data analysis and qualitative research.